Ubiquiti: United States sanctions against Iran

 In March 2014, Ubiquiti agreed to pay $504,225 to the Office of Foreign Assets Control after it allegedly violated U.S. sanctions against Iran.

 Open-source licensing compliance

-In 2015, Ubiquiti was accused of violating the terms of the GPL license for open-source code used in their products.
+In 2015, Ubiquiti was accused of violating the terms of the GNU General Public License (GPL) for open-source code used in their products.
 The original source of the complaint updated their website on May 24, 2017, when the issue was resolved.
 In 2019, Ubiquiti was reported as again being in violation of the GPL.